Lupus590/CARPG_-_An_RPG_Engine/notes/equipment.md

 * upperarm
 * thigh
 * any equimpent not in one of these slots or currently held is considered to be inside of or attached to the character's bag
+* your bag/s will take one or more of these slots

+equipment has a weight and a volume, volume is usually a lesser issue as it only applies for containers (such as your bag)